cmendesce/ecsa2026-data/README.md

 ## Folder Structure

+- **`onlineboutique/`** - [Kustomize](https://kustomize.io/) manifests for the experiments including the target application, CRD configurations and load testing script.

+- **`onlineboutique/base`** - Kustomize resuable files for others target applications.

-- **`crd/`** — Contains the benchmark CRD files that defines the experimental setup and parameters used for running the experiments.
+- **`onlineboutique/overlay/`** - Contains the benchmark CRD files that defines the experimental setup and parameters used for running the experiments.

-- **`onlineboutique/`** - The target application used in the experiments.
+- **`onlineboutique/overlay/app`** - The target application used in the experiments

 - **`dataset/`** — Contains the processed and cleaned experimental results:
   - `baseline.csv` — Results from baseline experiments without any retry policies applied.